-Solutions for Tozo Earbuds (One Side Not Working)
+Solutions for Tozo Earbuds (One Side Not Working): Step-by-Step

 While many consumers may get a feeling of dread in their stomach as an earbud goes quiet, typically you can still salvage the headphones.
 Unlike wired headphones where a muted side signifies a dead channel, wireless alternatives have a few more fixes that may resuscitate your mute Tozo earbud.